 Union Internationale de Futnet (UNIF)

 UNIF is the world-governing body of futnet, founded in 2010 in Geneva, Switzerland, by 15 countries from four continents.
-Its headquarters are located in Marseille, France.
+Its headquarters are located in Prague, Czech Republic.

 UNIF has 18 Full Members and 2 Associate Members representing the five continents.